Adam M. Acosta

 • Successful defense of AbbVie in "reverse payment" litigation, obtaining complete dismissal of all antitrust and consumer-protection claims filed by direct-purchaser, indirect-purchaser, and opt-out retailer plaintiffs.

-• Successful opposition to direct-purchaser plaintiffs' motion for class certification in the In re AndroGel Antitrust Litigation in which plaintiffs sought several billion dollars in alleged class damages.
+• Successful opposition to direct-purchaser plaintiffs' motion for class certification in the AndroGel® "reverse payment" litigation in which plaintiffs sought several billion dollars in alleged class damages.
 The court denied the motion for class certification in its entirety.

-• Successful defense of Allergan related to alleged reverse payment and product hopping claims in the Asacol® antitrust litigation.
-On the eve of opening arguments, the First Circuit stayed the trial and granted an interlocutory appeal, ultimately vacating a federal district court's certification of an indirect-purchaser class.
+• Successful defense of Allergan related to alleged "reverse payment" and "product hopping" claims in the Asacol® antitrust litigation.
+On the eve of opening arguments, the First Circuit stayed the trial and granted a rare interlocutory appeal, ultimately vacating the federal district court's certification of an indirect-purchaser class.

 • Successfully counseled internet/tech company concerning a consumer-protection investigation by the FTC’s Bureau of Consumer Protection.

-• Successful representation of two companies in an investigation by a state attorney general involving their enforcement of intellectual-property rights.
-The state attorney general did not take any legal action or obtain any relief from the client.
+• Successful representation of two pharmaceutical companies in an investigation by a state attorney general involving their enforcement of intellectual-property rights.

 • Successful representation and antitrust approval from the FTC related to Federal Mogul's acquisition of Affinia Group, Inc.’s chassis-components business.